Bhaṭṭikāvya: The form of the poem

 Its subject matter is the life of a hero who is at once a human soldier yet divine.
 Each canto has a uniform metre and there is one canto (canto 10) deploying a variety of metres.
 The end of each canto suggests the topic for the next.
-The main sentiment or rasa of the poem is “heroic”, (vīrya).
+The main sentiment or rasa of the poem is “heroism”, (vīrya).
 The poem through its form and subject matter is conducive to the attainment of the four aims of human life (puruṣārtha): “righteousness” (dharma), “wealth and power,” (artha), “pleasure” (kāma) and “spiritual liberation” (mokṣa).
 Bhaṭṭi’s Poem contains descriptions of cities, the ocean, mountains, seasons, the rising and setting of the sun and moon, and the sports of love and sex.
 Five such poems are traditionally enumerated in addition to which our work is sometimes named the sixth.
 The five are the Raghuvaṃśa (“Lineage of Raghu”) and the Kumārasambhava (“Birth of the war God KumAra/KartikEya/Muruga”) of Kālidāsa, the Śiśupālavadha (“Slaying of Śiśupāla”) of Māgha, Kirātārjunīya (“Arjuna and the Mountain Man”) of Bharavi and the Naiṣadhacarita (“Adventures of the Prince of Nishadha”) of Śrīharṣa.
 The multitude of manuscripts found in libraries demonstrates the popularity of the Bhaṭṭikāvya and the thirteen extant and eight further attested commentaries instantiate its importance to the tradition.